ilifu/slurm_training_cluster/readme.md

 #### Creating slurm accounts and users
 As root (`sudo su `) on the login node you should first create a default accounting group.
-This is done with `sacctmgr add account training --description="Default account"`.
+This is done with `sacctmgr add account name=training description="Default training account"`.
 You can then create a user for `ubuntu` with:
 `sacctmgr create user name=ubuntu DefaultAccount=training` and then give them admin privileges with:
 `sacctmgr modify user where name=ubuntu set adminlevel=Admin`.
 You can then stop being root and perform slurm admin commands as the `ubuntu` user.
 So for users who have had unix accounts added, they can have slurm